b3r8/b3r8.github.io/_posts/2023-06-06-randomized-algorithms.md

 - The expected number of trials needed grows as \\(  \Theta(n\log(n)) \\)
 - More precisely: \\( E[ T ] = n\log(n) + \gamma n + \frac{1}{2} + O(\frac{1}{n}) \\), where \\(  \gamma \approx 0.5772 \\) is the [Euler–Mascheroni constant](https://en.wikipedia.org/wiki/Euler%27s_constant).

-## Poissonization

-- The formal statement of the idea behind Poissonization goes something like this: given

 ## Reservoir sampling

 A simple and elegant idea on how to sample u.a.r. from a streaming of \\( n \\) items, where we don't know in advance the value of \\( n \\).